istio/istio.io/content/en/docs/examples/alb-nlb/index.md

         `"""`
     {{< /text >}}

-Congratalations!
+Congratulations!
 You configured the IKS Ingress ALB to securely send traffic to Istio ingress gateway.

 ## Cleanup